friendly-bits/geoip-shell/README.md

 # **geoip-shell**
 Geoip blocker for Linux.
-Utilizes the **nftables** firewall management utility (iptables is supported in the legacy version of the suite which will be made available shortly).
+Utilizes the **nftables** firewall management utility.

+**iptables** is supported in the [iptables branch](https://github.com/blunderful-scripts/geoip-shell/tree/geoip-shell-iptables).

 This is a continuation of the [**geoblocker-bash**](https://github.com/blunderful-scripts/geoblocker-bash) project.
 To learn what's changed, check out [this announcement](https://github.com/blunderful-scripts/geoip-shell/discussions/1).